akhodakivskiy/VimFx/documentation/commands.md

 avoid using the mouse at all costs.
 (Press `<c-enter>` again to toggle back to the previous hints.)

+### Mnemonics and choice of default hint command shortcuts

+The main command is `f`.
+It comes from the Vimium and Vimperator extensions.
+The mnemonic is “<strong>f</strong>ollow link.”
+It is a good key, because on many keyboard layouts it is located right under where your left index finger rests.

+The most common variations of `f` are centered around that letter: `F`, `yf` and `af`.
+(Some users might want to swap `F` and `et`, though.)
+In Vim, it is not uncommon that an uppercase letter does the same thing as its lowercase counterpart, but with some variation (in this case, `F` opens links in new tabs instead of in the current tab), and `y` usually means “yank” or “copy.”
+VimFx also has this pattern that `a` means “all.”

+You can think of the above commands as the “f commands.”
+That sounds like “eff-commands” when you say it out loud, which is a way of remembering that the rest of the `f` variations are behind the `e` key.
+That’s also a pretty good key/letter, because it is close to `f` both alphabetically, and physically in many keyboard layouts (and is pretty easy to type).

+The second key after `e` was chosen based on mnemonics: There’s `et` as in
+<strong>t</strong>ab, `ew` as in <strong>w</strong>indow, `ef` as in
+<strong>f</strong>ocus and `eb` as in <strong>b</strong>browser.

+[`v` commands]: #the-v-commands-caret-mode
 [hint-matcher]: api.md#vimfxhintmatcher
 [hint chars]: options.md#hint-chars
 [Styling]: styling.md